apache/metron/metron-platform/metron-common/README.md

   * Input:
     * profile - The name of the profile.
     * entity - The name of the entity.
-    * durationAgo - How long ago should values be retrieved from?
-    * units - The units of 'durationAgo'.
+    * timestamps - The list of timestamps (epoch millis) to grab
     * groups_list - Optional, must correspond to the 'groupBy' list used in profile creation - List (in square brackets) of groupBy values used to filter the profile.
 Default is the empty list, meaning groupBy was not used when creating the profile.
     * config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
 Default is the empty Map, meaning no overrides.
   * Returns: The selected profile measurements.

+### `PROFILE_FIXED`
+  * Description: The timestamps associated with a fixed lookback starting from now
+  * Input:
+    * durationAgo - How long ago should values be retrieved from?
+    * units - The units of 'durationAgo'.
+    * config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
+Default is the empty Map, meaning no overrides.
+  * Returns: The selected profile measurement timestamps.

 ### `PROTOCOL_TO_NAME`
   * Description: Converts the IANA protocol number to the protocol name